 The curl_init function initializes the request, usually assigning it to a variable – in this case $ch – we are going to use this when we add options to the request, such as whether we want the transfer/result returned directly, and the user agent string we want to use.

 The curl_setopt function is used to set many different options – not to be covered in this tutorial.

 The curl_exec function performs the request, with whatever options we have set.
-By default it should only return true or false – according to the manual – so we set the CURLOPT_RETURNTRANSFER option to true, in order to make it return the content instead of just true; it should still return false if something went wrong with the request.
+By default it should only return true or false – according to the manual – so we set the CURLOPT_RETURNTRANSFER option to a value of true in order to make it return the content instead of just returning true.
+Note. it should still return false if something went wrong with the request.

 Using CURL for HTTP Requests

 Using CURL to make HTTP Requests is not much different than using file_get_contents, the principles are the same.